Bariona/GFS/README.md

 greybox_test.go: 1 master 5 chunkservers

-### To Do List
+### To-Do List

 - [ ] Fault Tolerance
     1. checksum
     2. stale replica detect
     3. WAL log

-- [ ] no global time: then how to determine Lease Expiration?
+- [x] no global time: then how to determine Lease Expiration?

-- [ ] ChunkLease extension
+    Timestamp is only given by master, so it's ok.

-- [ ] Chunk Version
+- [x] ChunkLease extension
 - [ ] CheckSum
 - [ ] GC
-- [ ] If chunkserver gets new version number, but dead immediately, then what?
+- [ ] If chunkserver gets a new version number, but dead immediately, then what (stale content)?
-- [ ] seperate meta-data file to be stored in the fs with additional super-file(block) to describe number of files
+- [ ] separate meta-data file to be stored in the fs with an additional super-file(block) to describe the number of files

 ### Reference